lorenzo-arcioni/BioSwiftAnalytics/README.md

 <img src="./Images/stats-overall.png" height=400px style="margin-left: 40px">

-## Uploading Files from Your Local Filesystem

-1. **Click on the Binder Link**: Start by clicking on the Binder link provided in the repository's README.
-This will launch a virtual Jupyter Lab environment in your web browser.
+## Quick start

+You can use these post-processing and analysis tools in two main modes:

+1. **Docker image installation**: ou can download the package (Docker image) containing all these tools and the Jupyter runtime environment using this command.

+    ```sh
+    docker pull lorenzoarcioni/bioswiftanalysis
+    ```

-2. **Access Jupyter Lab**: Once the Jupyter Lab environment is loaded, you will have access to a Jupyter Lab interface.
+2. **Google Colab execution**: Once the Jupyter Lab environment is loaded, you will have access to a Jupyter Lab interface.

 3. **Upload Files**:
     - In the Jupyter Lab interface, navigate to the directory where you want to upload files.